Children and Sleep: A Comprehensive Guide To Healthy Development

 How Does Sleep Affect Healthy Development?

 When you lie down to sleep each night, your body goes through a series of sleep cycles, and each of them is responsible for renewing and repairing your body in various ways.
-Besides the physical rest your body needs at the end of every day, your brain especially needs REM (rapid eye movement) and NREM sleep (non-REM) to convert short-term memories to long-term, help you process the events and emotions of the day, and maintain a healthy metabolism.
+Besides the physical rest your body needs at the end of every day, your brain needs both REM (rapid eye movement) and NREM sleep (non-REM) to convert short-term memories to long-term, help you process the events and emotions of the day, and maintain a healthy metabolism.

 Most of us have a four-stage sleep cycle and it works like this: